-Indicator 46 15 Percentage of new tenancies sustained for more than a year, by source of let. (i) Number of tenancies commenced during the previous reporting year by source of let: (a) existing tenants; (b) applicants who have been assessed as statutory homeless by the local authority;(c) applicants from your housing list; (d) nominations from local authority (RSLs only);(e) other. (ii) By source of lets (a) - (e), how many new tenants at (i) remained in their tenancy for more than a year?
-Definition Tenancy Sustainment Of those tenants who commenced a tenancy in the year prior to the current reporting year what percentage as at 31 March for the reporting year, remained in their tenancy a year later.
+Indicator 46 15 Percentage of new tenancies sustained for more than a year, by source of let. (i) Number of tenancies commenced during the previous reporting year by source of let: (a) existing tenants; (b) applicants who have been assessed as statutory homeless by the local authority; (c) applicants from your housing list; (d) nominations from local authority (RSLs only); (e) other, (f) total (ii) By source of lets (a) - (f), how many new tenants at (i) remained in their tenancy for more than a year?

+Tenancy Sustainment Of those tenants who commenced a tenancy in the year prior to the current reporting year what percentage as at 31 March for the reporting year, remained in their tenancy a year later.
 Joint tenancies transferring to a single tenancy and vice versa should be counted as remaining in the tenancy.

-Remained in their tenancy Tenancies ended as a result of any of the following would not count as having remained in the original tenancy: • Mutual exchange. • Succession. • Assignation / Transfer A person is counted as having remained in their tenancy for a year or more where the tenancy start date plus 365 days has been achieved.
+Remained in their tenancy Tenancies ended as a result of any of the following would not count as having remained in the original tenancy: Mutual exchange.Succession.Assignation / Transfer A person is counted as having remained in their tenancy for a year or more where the tenancy start date plus 365 days has been achieved.
 Short SSTs Where full SSTs are granted following on from a short SSTs these should be counted as a continuing tenancy.
-Inclusions/ exclusions e only those tenancies that commenced in the year prior to the current reporting year when calculating the length of tenancy.
-SHR Calculation The following calculations will be applied: By source of lets (ii) (a) - (e), how many new tenants at (i) remained in their tenancy for more than a year?
-Divided by: (i) number of tenancies commenced during the previous reporting year by source of let: Multiplied by 100.
+Ensure to include: only those tenancies that commenced in the year prior to the current reporting year when calculating the length of tenancy.
+The following calculations will be applied: By source of lets (ii) (a) - (e), how many new tenants at (i) remained in their tenancy for more than a year?
+Divided by: (i) number of tenancies commenced during the previous reporting year by source of let: Multiply by 100.
+To calculate the overall percentage of tenancies sustained for over 1 year we will divide (ii) (f) total remained in their tenancy for more than 1 year by (i) (f) total lets in the previous reporting year.
+Multiply by 100.

-Indicator Percentage of lettable houses that became vacant in the last year.
+Indicator 17 16 Percentage of lettable houses that became vacant in the last year.
 CLARITY (i) The number of empty dwellings that arose during the last year in self-contained lettable stock.
 Definition Vacant The number of normal lettable self-contained dwellings that became empty during the last reporting year.
 For example, the number of tenancies that have ended or been repossessed during the reporting year You should use the definition of a void as outlined in the "Terms we use in this document" when determining whether a property should be counted.
-Inclusions/ Do not include: exclusions properties which continue to be void from a previous reporting year; properties re-let during the current reporting year where the void commenced in the previous year; and mutual exchanges, successions, assignations and temporary accommodation 'flipped' to a secure tenancy. ensure to include: all self-contained dwellings which became empty over the starting and end of the reporting year, regardless to whether the property is still a matty or has been let. is still empty or has been let.
+Inclusions/ Do not include: exclusions properties which continue to be void from a previous reporting year;

+properties re-let during the current reporting year where the void commenced in the previous year; and mutual exchanges, successions, and assignations Ensure to include: all self-contained dwellings which became empty over the starting and end of the reporting year, regardless to whether the property is still empty or has been let.
 SHR To calculate the indicator, we will divide: Calculation (i) the number of empty dwellings that arose during the last year in your self-contained lettable stock.
 By: (ii) the total number of lettable self-contained stock.
 Multiply by 100.